When you find out your site has been hacked, it is common to wonder if there was anything that could have been done to prevent it. Yes, yes there is.

 Boy will that ding your brand!
 You'll then have to get your site cleaned, secured and have to go through the process to ask Google for a review to get the hack notice removed from search engine results.
 This is what is referred to as baptism by fire.

 Security is NOT Set and Forget

-Be sure to get the processes and procedures in place to avoid that from happening.
-The time it takes to remedy and recover is something you don't want to have to deal with!
-Both from a time and cost perspective.
-[FOR MORE READ: Hardening WordPress]
+You want to have the processes and procedures discussed in place to do your best to secure your website.
+Believe me, the time (and $$) it takes to remedy and recover is something you do not want to have to deal with.
+[FOR MORE READ: Hardening WordPress on WordPress.org]